asimakiskydros/University-Projects/Semantic Web/Project #1 - RDFS/README.md

 * Values on all relevant properties of each instance
 * $\geq 3$ non-trivial SPARQL queries on your ontology

-Usage of OWL properties at this stage is strictly prohibited.
+Usage of OWL elements at this stage is strictly prohibited.

 *The ontology subject chosen here was NBA.
 Original header in greek can be found in this repository, courtesy of Aristotle University of Thessalonica, CSD.*